 What is the difference in tuition price?

-Tuition includes your own room and is either $2,995 or $3,650 depending on room-type selected.
-Ten (10) Hotel Room's are available (tuition will be $3,650 with hotel room accommodation) and seven (7) Yurt's are available (tuition will be $2,995 with Yurt accommodation).
+A solo yurt for the retreat is $2,995.
 Yurts come with a private toilet and sink, but will utilize a shared private shower area.
 In the common shower area there are four private shower stalls, two indoor and two outdoor.
-Accommodations are first come, first serve, for accepted writers.

 Are Payment Plans Available?

 Yes.
-Accepted writers will have the option to pay their tuition in full or opt for a payment plan divided into equal monthly payments by selecting Affirm (for U.S. & Canadian residents) or Lay-Buy (for applicants inside or outside of North America) at checkout.
+Retreat attendees will have the option to pay their tuition in full or opt for a payment plan divided into equal monthly payments by selecting Affirm (for U.S. & Canadian residents) or Lay-Buy (for applicants inside or outside of North America) at checkout.

 Are Scholarships Available?